 TopConsumerReviews.com is a world-leading consumer product review site.
 We provide detailed reviews and ratings for thousands of products and services.

 Disclosure: We are not compensated by companies for their reviews, but we may be compensated for links and advertisements on our website.
 Click here for details.

-There's a reason why the Nicoderm CQ patch is one of the most popular stop-smoking products available; it's convenient and effective.
+There's a reason why the Nicoderm CQ patch is one of the most popular stop-smoking products available; it's convenient, effective, and affordable.

 The Nicoderm CQ patch provides a form of Therapeutic Nicotine that delivers nicotine to your system in a controlled release manner for 24 hours.
-As you move through the program, successive patches deliver less nicotine to your system, eventually weaning away your addiction.
+As you move through the program, beyond the introductory Step 1 and into Steps 2 and 3, successive patches deliver less nicotine to your system, eventually weaning away your addiction.
 This is a patented SmartControl Technology that helps smokers quit by reducing withdrawal symptoms until the body no longer needs the nicotine.